sm-Hassan-Kazmi/OpenDevin/docs/modules/usage/llms/llms.md

 But when using the OpenDevin UI, you'll need to choose your model in the settings window (the gear wheel on the bottom left).

-The following environment variables might be necessary for some LLMs:
+The following environment variables might be necessary for some LLMs/providers:

 - `LLM_API_KEY`
 - `LLM_BASE_URL`
 - `LLM_EMBEDDING_MODEL`
 - `LLM_EMBEDDING_DEPLOYMENT_NAME`
 - `LLM_API_VERSION`
+- `LLM_DROP_PARAMS`

 We have a few guides for running OpenDevin with specific model providers: